This is the most common error message when submitting RTI (either Full Payment Submission or Employer Payment Summary) to HMRC.

 Can you log into the Government Gateway?

-Have you linked your business account to the PAYE scheme?
+Is your business account linked to the PAYE scheme?

-Once you are logged into the HMRC government gateway, check that you can see the PAYE scheme details for your company.
+Once you are logged into the HMRC government gateway, check that you can see the PAYE for employers' details in your account.
 If you can’t see these you might be using the wrong user ID and password, maybe your personal credentials or those for another company.
 Or maybe the PAYE scheme is not active yet as you have only just registered.